DanBurton/Blog/Markdown/Type-safe URLs for Snap.md

 Secondary goals include
 providing valuable assessment and feedback for the web-routes package, and enhancing Heist in such a way that it can continue to be used outside of Snap.
+I will also port snapframework.com to use type-safe URLs, which will increase the quality of the website, and will also serve as proof of the usability of the new system, helping us to get a good feel of how it works with Heist.

 ##Resources